ICFI/openscap-aws/README.md

 be applicable to your environment the use of a tailoring file to specify which failures have been accepted by your organization makes this much more effective because then you can require that scans have a 100% score.

+### RPM Creation

+The project contains a Makefile which uses a CentOS 7 docker container to create the RPM

+Create the RPM

+    make

+Clean up the artifacts

+    make clean

 ### Installation

 The RPM requires that the AWS CLI be installed but does not require that you do it using the official RPMs.
 If you